 We are a clinical stage biopharmaceutical company focused on discovering and developing novel cellular immunotherapies for various forms of cancer, including both hematological cancers and solid tumors, as well as orphan inherited blood disorders.
-We are using our proprietary Chemical Induction of Dimerization, or CID, technology platform to engineer and then control components of the immune system in real time.
+We are using our proprietary CID technology platform to engineer our product candidates with switch technologies that can control components of the immune system in real time.
 By incorporating our CID platform, our product candidates may offer better safety and efficacy outcomes than are seen with current cellular immunotherapies.
+For additional information about our business, and candidate development programs, see the discussions contained within Item 1.
+Business in this Annual Report.